-Prerequisite: PSYC 1102; PSYC 2000 or PSYC 2010; PSYC 2500; PSYC 3020 (Social/Applied concentration & Developmental/Education concentration)

-Social and behavioral science approach to understanding forces and ideas that have shaped the individual and collective experience of people of various ethnic and cultural backgrounds.
-Psychophysiology and issues of race consciousness, identity, self-concept, education, public policy, and family relations are discussed in this course.
+Prerequisite: PSYC 1102; PSYC 2000 or PSYC 2010; PSYC 2500; PSYC 3020; PSYC 3030 Social and behavioral science approach to understanding forces and ideas that have shaped the individual and collective experience of people of various ethnic and cultural backgrounds.
+Psychophysiology and issues of race consciousness, identity, self-concept, education, public policy and family relations are discussed in this course.